 While the veggies are cooking, add a couple teaspoons of herbs to season the soup.
 I like oregano and thyme in this soup, so I usually do one teaspoon of each.
 Taste as you’re cooking, and add more as needed.

-After the vegetables are cooked, pour in the stock so that it covers them by about an inch.
+After the vegetables are cooked, pour in the bone broth so that it covers them by about an inch.
 Taste and season with more salt, pepper, and herbs, if needed.

 Let it heat up to a simmer.